syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

    {:.prettyprint}

-> Note:If you do not set any value to the DoubleTextbox then the default value will be as follows:
+N>If you do not set any value to the DoubleTextbox then the default value will be as follows:

 If the UseNullOption is set to true then,